 What Is Vibrato in Vocal?

-Vocal vibrato is actually produced by oscillation of the vocal chords from an open pharynx/throat with good support from the muscles at the throat and firm control in the opening and closing of your vocal chords.
+Vocal vibrato is actually produced by the oscillation of the vocal cords from an open pharynx/throat with good support from the muscles at the throat and firm control in the opening and closing of your vocal cords.
 If done properly vibrato can be very pleasing to the ear and adds loads of expression and dynamics to the music.

 Types of Voice Vibrato in Singing